Our verdict: False

 At Compare and Recycle you can save at least 20% when buying a refurbished phone compared to a brand new model, and the savings can reach up to 50%.
 It means you could save between £100 and £200 on a phone that wouldn’t be much different from a newly manufactured one.

 Getting a refurbished phone doesn’t just save money, but also helps to keep valuable components and materials in circulation.
-Besides, you can also sell your old phone and get some extra money to help you out to purchase your new phone.
-When purchasing a refurbished iPhone or Android you would get a fully functional phone with the same features and specifications as a new one.
-When you’re looking at which refurbished phone to choose, it is important to do your research and not fall for misbeliefs.
+Besides, you can sell your old phone and get some extra money to help with the purchase of your new phone.
+When purchasing a refurbished iPhone or Android, you will get a fully functional phone with the same features and specifications as a new one.
+When you’re looking at which refurbished phone to choose, it is important to do your research and not fall for false information.